tan92hl/Complex-Question-Answering-Evaluation-of-GPT-family/README.md

 # Datasets we use

-Given that the training data for language models (LLMs) extensively covers Wikipedia, we choose to evaluate our model using an open-domain complex question answering dataset related to Wikipedia.
-Specifically, we curated a set of 7 different datasets for this purpose: WebQuestionSP, ComplexWebQuestion, GraphQA, GrailQA, KQApro, QALD-9, MKQA, and the comparison models used include: GPT3 davinci-1, GPT3.5 davinci-2/davinci-3, T5.
+Given that the training data of the Language Model (LLM) covers Wikipedia extensively, we have opted to evaluate our model using open-domain complex question-answering datasets related to Wikipedia.
+Specifically, we have curated a set of 8 distinct datasets for this purpose, as follows:

+:collision: Please note : the links in the `Source` section below refer to the original datasets as published by their respective authors.
+For our experiments in this paper, we have processed these datasets accordingly, including random sampling and formatting.
+Please download the datasets used in our experiments from this folder: [datasets](datasets).

 | Monolingual datasets      | Source     | Paper     |
 | ---------- | :-----------:  | :-----------: |